invictus-integration/docs-ifa/framework/components/transcoV2.md

     					"prefix": [XML Namespace prefix]
     				}
     			],
-    	"destinationPath": [XPath/JPath of the results destination],
+    	"destination": [XPath/JPath of the results destination, or Context key if promoteToContext = true], "promoteToContext": [If true query result is saved to Context at key destination], "command": {
-    	"command": {
     		"databaseConnectionString":[Raw connection string to DB],
     		"databaseKeyVaultName": [Name of DB connection string secret in Key Vault],